-In the context of urban development, wetlands are particularly targeted and are destroyed to make way for urban infrastructure or solid sanitation task that completely change the structure of the wetlands.
-These wetlands are systematically targeted to house drainage and rainwater retention work.
-The construction of such work generally involves the destruction of these wetlands.
-The city of Cotonou, the economic capital of Benin, is the largest megalopolis in Benin with 1,228,667 inhabitants over an area of barely 68.5 km, i.e., a population density of 17,936.74 inhabitants/km.
-This port city of Cotonou is located in Ramsar 1018 site and therefore an international wetland.
-However, the city and nature are therefore generally considered incompatible, the city embodies the distance from nature.
-In urban areas, significant biological transformations appear that modify the ecology (Lougbegnon and al. 2011).
-Today, ecological concerns in urban areas are becoming increasingly increasing in view of the consequences that human activities generate on the health of city dwellers, especially in a city like Cotonou where compliance with environmental standards in terms of pollution and sanitation is a little weak.
-As a result, within the framework of the Cotonou City Stormwater Sanitation Program (PAPC) following several other urban projects such as the Urban Rehabilitation and Management Project (PRGU), the Urban Environmental Management Emergency Project (PUGEMU), etc., financed by Technical and Financial Partners (TFP), in this case the World Bank (WB), the requirement is increasingly made for compliance with Environmental and Social Standards (ESS).
-In view of these very noble objectives, the thorny issue of nature arises, in this case the original habitats and ecosystems of the city of Cotonou through this ambitious project.
-Indeed, in the exposed and habitable parts where the city of Cotonou was built, the natural vegetation has almost entirely disappeared due to human actions.
-There are almost only alignment species, reforestation and very often exotic ornamental species.
-The current remnants of natural ecosystems of the city of Cotonou constitute the marshy areas of the city which are listed in the Ramsar 1018 site and currently constitute the natural retention basins to be developed and the water drainage outlets.
-For decision-makers and politicians, the primary interest of the urban populations of Cotonou lies in sanitation and the installation of water drainage work and therefore anything that can be "cumbersome" such as marsh vegetation must be cleared and removed, whereas for the ecological vision of a sustainable city in the objectives and ecological directives impose a share of "green" or natural to be saved in terms of ecological and sensitive habitat so that the city and its inhabitants continue to benefit from basic ecosystem services, especially in cities in developing countries such as Cotonou.
-It is imperative to establish within the framework of the PAPC an innovative approach that reconciles Environmental and Social Standards and urban sanitation measures decided by politicians.
-This justifies the development and implementation of a biodiversity avoidance plan during the construction of various drainage and water retention structures.
+In the context of urban development, wetlands are targeted and destroyed to make way for massive remediation projects such as drainage and stormwater retention structures, the construction of which completely alters the structure of wetlands.
+The city of Cotonou, the economic capital of Benin, is the country's largest megalopolis with a population density of 17,936.74 inhabitants/km2.
+This port city is located within Ramsar 1018 and is therefore an international wetland.
+In urban areas, significant biological transformations occur that alter the ecology (Lougbegnon and al. 2011).
+Today, ecological concerns in urban areas are increasingly important given the consequences that human activities have on the health of city dwellers.
+As a result, within the framework of the Cotonou City Stormwater Sanitation Program (PAPC), funded by Financial Partners, including the World Bank (WB), compliance with Environmental and Social Standards is increasingly required.

+Considering these objectives, the thorny issue of nature arises, specifically the original habitats and ecosystems of Cotonou, through this ambitious project.
+Indeed, in the exposed and habitable areas where Cotonou was built, natural vegetation has almost entirely disappeared due to human activity.
+The current remnants of Cotonou's natural ecosystems constitute the marshy areas, listed as a Ramsar 1018 site, and currently constitute the natural retention basins to be developed, as well as the water drainage outlets.
+For decision-makers and elected officials, the primary interest of Cotonou's population lies in sanitation and the installation of water drainage structures.
+Therefore, anything that may be "cumbersome," such as marsh vegetation, must be cleared and removed.
+However, the ecological vision of a sustainable city, in the ecological objectives and directives, imposes a share of "green" or natural to be preserved in terms of ecological and sensitive habitats so that the city and its inhabitants continue to benefit from basic ecosystem services.
+It is therefore imperative to establish, within the framework of the PAPC, an innovative approach reconciling environmental and social standards and urban sanitation works decided by elected officials.
+This is what justifies the development and implementation of a biodiversity avoidance plan during the construction of the various drainage and water retention structures.